Skip to content

 }

-When INCLUDE_USER_IN_LOGIN=True, user contains the full user object instead of null.
+user contains the full user object on every successful login.

 Get current user: